P. 290 (with art)

 Theseus, son of Aegeus and Aethra, daughter of Pittheus, along with Pirithous, son of Ixion, carried off the maiden Helen, daughter of Tyndareus and Leda, from the shrine of Diana while she was sacrificing, and took her to Athens, to a district of the Attic region.
 When Jove saw that they had such audacity as to expose themselves to danger, he bade them in a dream both go and ask Pluto on Pirithous’ part for Proserpine in marriage.
 When they had descended to the Land of the Dead through the peninsula Taenarus, and had informed Pluto why they had come, they were stretched out and tortured for a long time by the Furies.
 When Hercules came to lead out the three-headed dog, they begged his promise of protection.
 He obtained the favour from Pluto, and brought them out unharmed.
-Castor and Pollux, Helen’s brothers, fought for her sake, and took Aethra, Theseus’ mother, and Phisadie, Pirithous’ sister, and gave them in servitude to their sister (original Latin).
+Castor and Pollux, Helen’s brothers, fought for her sake, and took Aethra, Theseus’ mother, and Phisadie, Pirithous’ sister, and gave them in servitude to their sister.
+Latin Text

 Throne of Apollo at Amyklai (known through Pausanias’ description and modern reconstructions)

-Pausanias Description of Greece 3.18.15:
+Paus 3.18.15 – Pausanias, Description of Greece

 FurtwänglerRecThroneApollo.jpeg